ninrod/rsynced-melpa/melpa/elpa-mirror-readme.txt

 This program will create a local package repository by from all installed packages.

-Please note compile Emacs lisp file (*.elc) from one version of Emacs might not work with another version of Emacs.
+Please note compile Emacs Lisp file (*.elc) from one version of Emacs might not work with another version of Emacs.
 So you need this program to compile package from local repository.

-This is the ONLY way to 100% portable emacs setup.
+This is the ONLY way to 100% portable Emacs setup.

 Usage in Emacs,
-`M-x elpamr-create-mirror-for-installed`
+Run `elpamr-create-mirror-for-installed'.
-It should works out of box on latest Window 10, Linux, macOS.
+CLI program tar is required.
+It's already installed on Windows10/Linux/macOS.
-If you use old Windows and native Windows Emacs, please install Cygwin or MSYS2.
+On old window, the easiest way to get tar is installing Cygwin/MSYS2.

 Usage in Shell,
   Emacs --batch -l ~/.emacs.d/init.el